zendiy-mgos/hcsr04/README.md

 ```
 Return distance in millimiters or 'NaN' on failure.

-**Example** - Create and initialize an HC-SR04 sensor instance, and print the measured distance.
+**Example** - Create and initialize an HC-SR04 sensor instance and print the measured distance.
 ```js
 let myHCSR04 = HCSR04.create(2, 4);
 let distance = myHCSR04.getDistance();